 Let’s be clear in what we are hoping to achieve by reducing friction for blister prevention.
 By reducing the level of friction you are encouraging earlier sliding movement.
 That’s what you are hoping to achieve.
 This might be different to what you’ve previously imagined.
 But by reducing friction, you are encouraging an earlier slide between two surfaces.

 Maintaining a state of static friction (keeping the foot still in the shoe) is not the overarching aim of blister prevention.
 And it is certainly not what you are trying to achieve by reducing friction.
 In fact the opposite is true.
 Shear injury is avoided by allowing an early slide.
 However, the nature of the slide is critical [the degree of the slide, location and area of the slide and the likelihood of added complications as a result of the slide].
 This is what sets apart an average blister prevention strategy from and excellent one.
-If you'd like to learn more about these characteristics, visit the 3 links below.

 PS: The concept of static and dynamic friction has been used to describe blister causation since Naylor's early blister research in 1955.
 It's nothing new!